Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_linkit_one.md

 # Develop with Linkit ONE

-Here is a simple guide to quickly setup your Linkit ONE development board (Aster 2502) to quickly connect to MediaTek Cloud Sandbox
+This guide provides instruction to help you setup your LinkIt ONE development board (Aster 2502) and connect it to MediaTek Cloud Sandbox.

 ## Scenario

-The scenario for this setup is to create a test device on MCS representiong your Linkit ONE board, and to upload Arduino code allowing this board to push data points representing the state of LED light at D13 to MCS using RESTful API, while MCS is able to remote control the state of this LED light using TCP Socket.
+The scenario for this tutorial is to create a test device on MCS representing your LinkIt ONE board, then upload an Arduino code to the board and push data points representing the brightness of a LED light  (D13 pin of the board) to MCS using a RESTful API.
+Lastly, use MCS to remote control the brightness of the LED light using a TCP Socket.

+**D13 is a pin name on LinkIt ONE development board.**

 ![](../images/Linkit_ONE/img_linkitone_01.png)